 The most important aspect of managing CAD is to protect the skin from sunlight.
-This can be done by staying indoors when the sun is at its brightest (between 11am and 3 pm).
+This can be done by staying indoors when the sun is at its brightest (between 11 am and 3 pm).
 It is essential to cover the skin as much as possible when outside, even on dull days.
-Close weaved, long sleeve clothing is good at blocking the sun's rays and a hat is needed to shade the face.
-Some people also use visors, UV-protective goggles and cotton gloves.
+Close-weaved, long-sleeved clothing is good at blocking the sun's rays and a hat is needed to shade the face.
+Some people also use visors, UV-protective googles and cotton gloves.
 Protecting the skin from sun may help the condition and should stop it worsening.

-A high factor, broad sunscreen, non-fragranced sunscreen should be used to protect any exposed areas of skin.
-A reflectant mineral sunscreen is needed to give protection to individuals who are also daylight sensitive.
-These can be obtained as tinted creams to match different skin tones for example from Tayside Pharmaceuticals (see below for details)
+A high factor, broad spectrum, non-fragranced sunscreen should be used to protect any exposed areas of skin.
+A mineral sunscreen that reflects light is needed to give protection to individuals who are also daylight sensitive.
+These can be obtained as tinted creams to match different skin tones, for example from Tayside Pharmaceuticals.
+(See below for details)

 People who work outdoors or have outdoor hobbies are advised to try and adjust their lifestyle to minimise sun exposure.
 The light from a television or computer screen is safe, but compact fluorescent lamps can emit enough UV to aggravate CAD.
-People who are sensitive to UVA may need to use a special photo-protective films on the windows of their car and home to filter out the UV rays.
+People who are sensitive to UVA may need to use a special photo-protective film on the windows of their car and home to filter out the UV rays.
 These usually need to be replaced after about 5 years.
 Some car manufacturers offer UV protective glass as an optional extra.
 For further information about UV protective films see the consensus statement from the British Photodermatology Group.